MG Software.

 Pros

-• +Excellent content infrastructure and reliability
+• +Excellent content infrastructure with 99.99% uptime SLA and global CDN

-• +Large app ecosystem and enterprise support
+• +Large app ecosystem with 100+ marketplace apps and powerful extension framework

 Cons

-• -Content modeling can feel rigid
+• -Content modeling can feel rigid with complex nested structures

-• -Vendor lock-in due to proprietary platform
+• -Vendor lock-in due to proprietary platform and own rich text format

 4. WordPress